trgao/Hako/README.md

 ## Things to be done

-* Add swiping gestures on list page (swipe left to remove 1, swipe right to add 1)
 * Use MyAniList data to show how many episodes have already been aired
 * Add user reviews
 * Show no internet banner when no internet